near/docs/docs/tutorials/tutorial-overview.md

 ---
 id: tutorial-overview
-title: Tutorial Overview
+title: Guided Walkthroughs
-sidebar_label: Tutorial Overview
+sidebar_label: Overview
 ---

 Here are several tutorials which will help you learn how to build, test and deploy smart contracts.